 How did they feel about the mistake?
 When you can get on an emotional level with your customer after a problem, you’re both coming from a place of vulnerability.
-It’s there that you can work to build an even stronger relationship — together.
+It’s there that you can work to build an even stronger relationship.

 But what kind of questions will lead you to those emotional responses?

 Ask open-ended questions.
 This will allow you to uncover the problem by getting them to talk and express themselves.

 The next step is to recognize what went wrong and communicate that to your customer.
 You can do this by rephrasing what they had said to show that you were listening.

 Engage in empathetic listening.
 Different than active listening, empathetic listening involves putting the sole focus on the other person.